citp/privacy-policy-historical/f/fo/foc/focusvision.com.md

 ### Use of Your Personal Information other than PLI

 FVW also collects and uses personal information provided to us during service scheduling or by other means including third party providers to deliver important information on our services and complete transactions you request.
-These uses may also include making our site or services easier to use by eliminating the need to repeatedly enter the same information; conducting research and analysis to improve our products, services and technologies; and displaying information that is customized to your preferences.
-We also use your personal information to communicate directly with you.
-We may send important communications such as service and security announcements, product improvements and technical service issues.
-We may also occasionally send you product surveys or promotional mailings to inform you of other products or services available from FVW.
-All personal information collected by FVW, information collected during login and otherwise, is stored in a secure manner (see Security of your Personal Information below) at our U.S. headquarters in Stamford, CT.
-By using a FVW site or service, you acknowledge that your information may be stored outside of your country.
+These uses may also include making our site or services easier to use by eliminating the need to repeatedly enter the same information; conducting research and

 ### Sharing of Your Personal Login Information (PLI)